DirkDev13/CyberArkHealthCheck/README.md

 There is a setup script located in the Setup folder that can be run to perform all the above steps.

 ### Vault
-The Vault Setup consits of 5 parts
+NB!
+You need to unzip the Modules in the prerequisites folder before you begin The Vault Setup consits of 5 parts
 1. Setting up the Required PowerShell Modules
 2. Creating the Credential file that will be used to logon to the Vault